Cuh4/StormworksAddonLuaDocumentation/README.md

 ## 📚 Overview
 A simple repo containing the Stormworks Addon Lua documentation.

-All of the in-game documentation is ported to this repo via screenshots.
-They can be found in `/docs`. **These screenshots are no longer maintained.**

 For intellisense (auto-completion, etc) with Visual Studio Code and the Lua extension, `/docs/intellisense.lua` is what you're loooking for.

 ## 👨‍🦱 Credit